Sreevaraham Lakshmi Varaha Temple, Thiruvananthapuram

-Sreevaraham Lakshmi Varaha Temple, locally known as Sreevaraham Temple, is situated at Sreevaraham, in Thiruvananthapuram, very near to the famous Sree Padmanabhaswamy Temple.
-The principal deity of this temple is Varahamurthy, the third incarnation of Lord Vishnu.
-This Hindu temple is administered by the Travancore Devaswom Board.
+Sreevaraham Lakshmi Varaha Temple, locally known as Sreevaraham Temple, is a Hindu temple in Sreevaraham, Thiruvananthapuram, near to the Padmanabhaswamy Temple.
+The principal deity of the temple is Varaha, the third avatar of the god Vishnu.

+The temple is administered by the Travancore Devaswom Board.

-Deities and Sub-Deities
+Deities

-The main deity is Lord Vishnu in His incarnation as Varahamurthy in a sitting posture along with Lakshmi Devi.
-The sub-deities are Ganapathy, Sree Krishna, Nagarajah, Yakshiamma, etc.
+The main deity is Lakshmi Varaha - Varaha sitting with his consort Lakshmi on his lap.
+The sub-deities are Ganapathy, Krishna, Nagaraja, Yakshiamma and others.

 Importance

-The principal deity of this temple is Varahamurthy, the third incarnation of Lord Vishnu.
-There are only twenty three temples all over India dedicated to Lord Varaha and out of these only in a few are his consort Lakshmi Devi depicted alongside Lord Varaha.
-At Lakshmi Varaha Temple, Thiruvananthapuram Lakshmi Devi is shown as sitting on Lord Varaha's lap.
-Only three temples of Varahamurthy exist in Kerala.
-This temple in Thiruvananthapuram is believed to be more than 5000 years old.
+The principal deity of the temple is Varaha, the third avatar of Vishnu.
+This is one of the few temples in India where Lakshmi is depicted with Varaha.
+Only three temples of Varaha exist in Kerala.

 Architecture

 The temple is of typical Kerala style architecture and the sanctum is round in shape and its roof is covered with copper plates.
 The 'nalambalam' which is the outer structure is square shaped.
 There is a golden flag post in the temple.